 Fortunately, Advance Auto Parts stores offer a range of free services, including testing your battery, starter and alternator*.

 When the computer detects any problem with your car’s electric system, or with the recharging system in particular, then you’ll run into the “battery light on” issue.
 With cars being so dependent on their batteries functioning properly, a system is in place that measures the voltage produced by the alternator.
 If the voltage is not within certain parameters, the light goes on.
+Car batteries are designed to deliver powerful bursts of electricity to engage the starter, unlike other types such as the DieHard marine battery, which discharges more slowly.
 One common cause of the battery light is a loose or worn out serpentine belt.
 The other common problem is a bad alternator.
 Less commonly, there may be a problem in the wiring between the battery and the alternator or a different problem such as a loose battery cable connection.

-can i drive with the red BATTERY LIGHT ON?
+can i drive with the red car BATTERY LIGHT ON?

 With the red battery light on, you can drive, but not for too long.
 Typically, you might have about half an hour to drive on battery power alone.
 This can vary, though, according to the vehicle you drive and the health and charge of the battery.